Úsov: Jewish community

 Presence of the Jews in the town was first documented in 1564.
 The Jewish quarter was established in 1589.
 In 1609, the community warranted its first rabbi.
 However, in 1643, the developing community was affected by the invasion of Swedish troops, which caused many loss of life.

 Around 1645, the cemetery was established.
 The synagogue destroyed during the war was replaced by a new one in 1688.
 In the late 17th century, the community lived under the protection of Prince of Liechtenstein, and in the 1700s, the number of families reached 110.
-As a result of anti-Semitic tensions, a conflict ensued in 1721 and the synagogue had to be demolished in 1722.
+As a result of antisemitic tensions, a conflict ensued in 1721 and the synagogue had to be demolished in 1722.

 The third synagogue was built in 1783–1784.
 Due to the constantly declining population, the local Jewish community was amalgamated with the neighbouring communities in 1890. Šumperk became the seat of the Jewish religious congregation.
 The synagogue was used until 1938, when the interior was demolished during the Kristallnacht.
 The Jewish community disappeared during World War II as a result of the Holocaust.